Mariphy/Photo_App/README.md

 ## Description

-RESTful API built with Node.ja and Express.js
+RESTful API built with Node.js and Express.js